 Research should not be considered a "last resort", as specific clinical trials are often available for a variety of cancers.
 Please ask your physician if there is a clinical trial available for you.
 If so, a clinical research professional may spend time discussing research participation with you.
 Participation in research is always voluntary.

-Copyright 2018 Genesis Cancer Center ® All rights reserved
+Copyright 2019 Genesis Cancer Center ® A Division of American Oncology Partners, P.A.
+All rights reserved